doal7262/NES-Game-Server/README.md

 Testing phone to browswer capability

-Still a Work in Progress code that is deemed as "functional" is uploaded to the heroku server for testing.
+Still a Work in Progress.
+Code that is deemed as "functional" is uploaded to the heroku server for testing.

 Herokup app link: https://glacial-wave-22004.herokuapp.com/